Donate through your payroll

 What is payroll giving?

-Payroll giving, or workplace giving, is the best way to donate to Shelter.
+Payroll giving, or workplace giving, is the best way to donate to Shelter Scotland.

-Payroll giving donations are deducted before tax so Shelter receives more money at no extra cost to you.
+Payroll giving donations are deducted before tax so we receive more money at no extra cost to you.

 With payroll giving, your donation is worth 20% to 45% more, depending on how much tax you pay.

-For example, if you're a basic tax rate payer making a donation of £10 per month, Shelter receives £12.50.
+For example, if you're a basic tax rate payer making a donation of £10 per month, we receive £12.50.
 The taxman pays the extra!